dotnet/vscode-dotnet-pack/README.md

 # .NET Extension Pack

-The .NET Extension Pack is the ultimate collection of extensions for working with .NET resources in VS Code.
+The .NET Extension Pack is the ultimate collection of extensions for working with .NET in VS Code.

 ## C# for Visual Studio Code (powered by OmniSharp)